Menu of Interventions

 At Animal Charity Evaluators (ACE), we developed the Menu of Interventions alongside our Menu of Outcomes to inform our assessment of charities’ programs, guide our research efforts, and support animal advocates in defining and evaluating their work.

 The Menu of Interventions is not intended to be an exhaustive list of intervention types.
-Our primary goal is to provide a useful tool for understanding and categorizing the interventions most relevant to the charities in our Charity Evaluations and Movement Grants programs.
+Our primary goal is to provide a useful tool for understanding and categorizing the interventions most relevant to the charities in our Charity Evaluations and Recommendations and Movement Grants programs.
 If an intervention or tactic is not included, that does not mean we consider it ineffective.
 We will update this list as we encounter new interventions and refine its structure over time, prioritizing usefulness and applicability over strict adherence to academic definitions or exhaustiveness.

 This category refers to books, documentaries, and podcasts intended to spread anti-speciesist values, promote behavioral change, or increase support for animal advocacy initiatives.
-Tactics can include: collaborating with authors to publish books that highlight animal welfare issues; producing and distributing documentaries that raise awareness about animal welfare issues; or producing or appearing on podcasts that feature discussions with experts and advocates.
+Tactics include: collaborating with authors to publish books that highlight animal welfare issues; producing and distributing documentaries that raise awareness about animal welfare issues; or producing or appearing on podcasts that feature discussions with experts and advocates.

 Expected outcome(s):